 While many people associate Muay Thai with elbows and knees, there is a whole range of techniques that are available to Muay Thai practitioners of the sport.
-While, not all techniques are created equally, it is important to understand the different types of offensive and defensive weapons that are available for a fighter.
+While not all techniques are created equal, it is important to understand the different types of offensive and defensive weapons that are available for a fighter.

 To keep things concise we broke down the different techniques into different sections.
 Each section offers a list of the basic techniques that you should master from that section and a list of advanced techniques that you can learn after you have mastered the basics.

 Jab – The most basic punch in Muay Thai is the jab.
 The jab is often the first offensive weapon you will learn.
 The Jab can be used offensively or it can be used defensively to stop an incoming opponent.
 A strong jab should be a part of every fighters arsenal.